Why do skilled immigrants have a hard time finding jobs in Canada?

 Luckily, there are solutions for these challenges.
 You can overcome each of these roadblocks with one of the following solutions:

 Continue reading to learn more about the common barriers for internationally trained workers.
 Plus, find out what sort of help is available.

 When skilled immigrants move to Canada, they often expect to find work right away that is equivalent to the job they held in their home country.
-Instead, individuals who were working as successful dentists, accountants, or mechanics in their home countries may find themselves working survival jobs in order to put food on the table.
+Instead, individuals who were working as successful dentists, accountants, or mechanics in their home countries might find themselves working survival jobs in order to put food on the table.

 “Many highly trained newcomers to Canada are not living up to their full potential,” says Claudia Valenzuela, a career counsellor who has helped migrants enter the Canadian workforce for more than 17 years and now works for Career Loans.